Dual enrollment allows high school students to take college classes while they are still enrolled in high school.

 - Entrance requirements set by the college

-Dual-enrollment classes cost between $0 to $400, according to Education Week, which is significantly less than the cost of a traditional college class.
+Dual enrollment classes cost between $0 to $400, according to Pearson, which is significantly less than the cost of a traditional college class.

 Other Benefits of Dual Enrollment

-Students who participate in dual-enrollment programs are more likely to graduate from high school, enroll in college, enroll full-time in college, earn higher grades in college and graduate from college.
+Research shows that students who participate in dual enrollment programs are more likely to graduate from high school, enroll in college, enroll full-time in college, earn higher grades, and graduate from college.
 They are also more likely to obtain a Bachelor’s degree than an Associate’s degree or certificate.

-Several studies have shown that dual-enrollment students are much more likely to graduate from college than students who do not take dual-enrollment classes:
+Several studies have shown that students who take dual enrollment classes are much more likely to be successful in college than students who do not:

 - A 2017 Illinois study reported that dual enrollment students were nine percentage points more likely to attain a Bachelor’s degree.